 Start With: Episode 14, “A Very Specific Kind of Femininity” with Masters of Sex actress Caitlin FitzGerald, in which the women discuss thinking about your career as a journey and not as a series of “I made it” moments.

-4. The Canon is a weekly podcast, about 70 minutes long, in which film critics Devin Faraci (Birth.
+What Is It: A weekly podcast, about 70 minutes long, in which film critics Devin Faraci (Birth.
 Movies.
 Death.) and Amy Nicholson (MTV News, formerly LA Weekly) discuss whether a particular film deserves to part of the cinematic canon.
 After each episode, the hosts put up a poll so listeners have the ultimate vote on whether the film makes the cut.
 In the canon so far: Goodfellas, Blade Runner, The Godfather and Clerks.
 Out: Jerry Maguire, Romeo + Juliet and The Lion King.

 A running discussion topic is how to define the canon in the first place.
 Is it filled with only “good” movies, or the movies that changed the cultural landscape, regardless of artistic merit?